 Teams will provide their own game balls per game.
 Any leather 5.9 ball is allowed comparable to DOL1’s.

 Pool games, flip a coin to determine home team.
 Winner of coin toss has the right to pick Home or Away.
 Bracket play the Home team is the higher seed.
-If more than 2 teams have the same record, then Head to Head is thrown out.
+If 2 or more teams have the same record, then Head to Head is thrown out.
 Bracket Play:-Winning Percentage (this is overall record), then Runs Against (Allowed) and if still tied, then Runs For (Scored).
 Last tie breaker is a Coin Toss.

 On rule interpretation and player eligibility only, protests must be made to the umpire and to one of the Tournament Directors during the inning the event takes place.
 Protests will be resolved prior to play being resumed.
 The umpire may charge a visit to the mound to the protesting team.
 There will be a $300 protest fee in cash for any protest.